blacksenator/fbcallrouter/README.md

 The second parameter is for quality purposes: not a single opinion there should block a service provider whose call you might expect.
 But if the score is proven bad according to your settings, the number will be transferred to the corresponding phonebook (spam) for future rejections.

-If you set `'logging'` and the `'loggingPath'` is valid, the essential process steps for verification are written to the log file `callrouter_logging.txt`.
-If `'loggingPath'` is empty the programm directory is default.
+If you set `'log'` in your config and the `'logPath'` is valid, the essential process steps for verification are written to the log file `callrouter_logging.txt`.
+If `'logPath'` is empty the programm directory is default.

 *ONB = OrtsNetzBereiche (Vorwahlbereiche/Vorwahlen).
 The list used is from the [BNetzA](https://www.bundesnetzagentur.de/DE/Sachgebiete/Telekommunikation/Unternehmen_Institutionen/Nummerierung/Rufnummern/ONRufnr/ON_Einteilung_ONB/ON_ONB_ONKz_ONBGrenzen_Basepage.html) and should be valid for a limited period of time.
 If you want to update them, then download the offered **CSV file** (Vorwahlverzeichnis).
 Unpack the archive (if necessary in the archive) and save the file as `ONB.csv` in the `./assets` directory.